APPLICATION open now!

 Chandrakirti’s Introduction to the Middle Way – Part 1

-“Buddha gave one name to the nature of mind and that name is Shunyata.” – Tulku Urgyen Rinpoche
+“Buddha gave one name to the nature of mind, and that name was shunyata ” Tulku Urgen Rinpoche

-In this program we will study the first five chapters of a classical dharma text on the Ten Paramitas and the Middle Way View.
-It is based on (recorded) teachings by Khenpo Tashi Tseten in the Rigpa Shedra in Nepal at the beginning of this year on Chandrakirti’s Introduction to the Middle Way.
+In this program we will study the first five chapters of a classical dharma text on the Ten Paramitas and the Middle Way View: Chandrakirti’s Introduction to the Middle Way.
+It is based on (recorded) teachings by Khenpo Tashi Tseten in the Rigpa Shedra in Nepal last year.

 The Middle Way View seeks to avoid the extremes of eternalism and nihilism, or existence and non-existence, when investigating the nature of reality.